 What can I expect at my first consultation?

 During the initial consultation the Psychologist will attempt to understand the reasons for you seeking assistance, what your concerns and problems are, as well as determining a clear understanding of your expectations, needs and goals for therapy.
 This is an opportunity for the Psychologist to assess and suggest a suitable treatment plan moving forward, and also for you to determine if you feel comfortable with the Psychologist to continue treatment.

-How long do the sessions go for and when are they available, and do you offer telehealth?
+How long do the sessions go for, when are they available, and do you offer telehealth?

 Sessions are typically 60 minutes in duration, either face-to-face or via telehealth as per your preference.
 Appointments are available from Tuesday to Saturday and they are by appointment only.